Pneumonia: Other

 Smoking cessation and reducing indoor air pollution, such as that from cooking indoors with wood, crop residues or dung, are both recommended.
 Smoking appears to be the single biggest risk factor for pneumococcal pneumonia in otherwise-healthy adults.
 Hand hygiene and coughing into one's sleeve may also be effective preventative measures.
 Wearing surgical masks by the sick may also prevent illness.

 Appropriately treating underlying illnesses (such as HIV/AIDS, diabetes mellitus, and malnutrition) can decrease the risk of pneumonia.
 In children less than 6 months of age, exclusive breast feeding reduces both the risk and severity of disease.
 In people with HIV/AIDS and a CD4 count of less than 200 cells/uL the antibiotic trimethoprim/sulfamethoxazole decreases the risk of Pneumocystis pneumonia and is also useful for prevention in those that are immunocompromised but do not have HIV.

 Testing pregnant women for Group B Streptococcus and Chlamydia trachomatis, and administering antibiotic treatment, if needed, reduces rates of pneumonia in infants; preventive measures for HIV transmission from mother to child may also be efficient.
 Suctioning the mouth and throat of infants with meconium-stained amniotic fluid has not been found to reduce the rate of aspiration pneumonia and may cause potential harm, thus this practice is not recommended in the majority of situations.
 In the frail elderly good oral health care may lower the risk of aspiration pneumonia, even though there is no good evidence that one approach to mouth care is better than others in preventing nursing home acquired pneumonia.
 Zinc supplementation in children 2 months to five years old appears to reduce rates of pneumonia.

 For people with low levels of vitamin C in their diet or blood, taking vitamin C supplements may be suggested to decrease the risk of pneumonia, although there is no strong evidence of benefit.
 There is insufficient evidence to recommend that the general population take vitamin C to prevent or treat pneumonia.

 For adults and children in the hospital who require a respirator, there is no strong evidence indicating a difference between heat and moisture exchangers and heated humidifiers for preventing pneumonia.
-There is tentative evidence that laying flat on the back compared to semi-raised increases pneumonia risks in people who are intubated.
+There is tentative evidence that lying flat on the back compared to semi-raised increases pneumonia risks in people who are intubated.